-QUESTION Jack works on a team that provides due diligence services for corporate clients engaged in alligence services for corporate clients engaged in mergers and acquisitions.
+QUESTION Jack works on a team that provides due diligence services for corporate clients engaged in mergers and acquisitions.
 In the course of his work, he learns that one of our clients is planning to purchase a well-known publicly traded company.
 He researches the company and concludes that their stock price will most likely rise significantly when the transaction is announced.
 Jack is tempted to buy a few shares of the stock and make a profit when the price rises.
 Can he do this?

-ANSWER No. Buying the stock would be a violation of law and could result in jail time and serious monetary fines.
+ANSWER No. Buying the stock under these circumstances would be a violation of law and could result in jail time and serious monetary fines.
 It would also violate Company policy.
 Jack could face disciplinary action by Gallagher up to and including termination of employment.